In Our Nature Guiding Services

 Embark on a most remarkable river journey on the path of Lewis & Clark with historian, naturalist, and wildlife guide, Ken Sinay.
 Float down the Yellowstone, Jefferson, or Madison River enjoying birds, wildlife, history, and the spirit of Montana.
 Relax with a gourmet picnic lunch.
 Take a swim, if you choose.
 The day is yours on this private tour designed to your preferences.
 An excellent experience for all ages and physical abilities — something for everyone!
 River Safaris are private and available for groups of up to 6 people.

 Wolf & Wildlife Watching Tours in Yellowstone

-Join one of our Biologists on a Wildlife Watching tour in Yellowstone's intact ecosystem we premium spotting scopes.
-Our expert local ecological knowledge will help you see the wildlife you're interested in.
-Winter is the best time and this is the best place in the world to see wild wolves.
-We often see otters, moose, red fox, bighorn sheep and scores of bison, elk and pronghorn.
+Join us for an experience-of-a-lifetime Winter Wildlife Watching Tour in Yellowstone's fascinating intact ecosystem.
+Our local, expert Biologist Guides will find the wildlife you are interested in and interpret animal behavior.
+Yellowstone is the best place in the world to see wild wolves, especially in the winter.
+Our premium spotting scopes will give you the extra edge to enjoy unforgettable close-ups views.
+We often see otters, moose, red fox, bighorn sheep and herds of bison, elk and pronghorn as well.

 Snowshoe and Cross-Country Ski Tours

 Yellowstone is a winter wonderland!
 Come indulge in winter's splendor: explore varied terrain, follow & identify fresh animal tracks, and take in stellar views of Yellowstone's northern range.
 We will access different routes depending on your abilities, snow conditions, and the weather.
 Snowshoeing and Cross-country Skiing tours are offered December - March.

 Yellowstone Road Status